Submit a Winning CA STEAM Symposium Proposal!

 2) Build in time for your audience to reflect on how they will use your lessons or tools with their students, colleagues, and/or external education partnerships.

-Attendees love to think about how they can apply what they just learned to their their existing practices as soon as they return home.
+Attendees love to think about how they can apply what they just learned to their existing practices as soon as they return home.
 Make sure you design time for discussion and Q&A so they feel confident about how to make improvements right away.

 3) Be specific about who will benefit from your presentation.